openml/server-api/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Test B

 # Checklist:

+_Please check all that apply.
+You can mark items as N/A if they don't apply to your change._

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code